kvutien/Doc-Machu_Picchu_hacks/README.md

 The Machu Picchu stories can inspire several competing ETHGlobal projects, where each project will focus on a particular aspect of Machu Picchu as best suits the skills of the team.
 Machu Picchu is like the Inca citadel of same name, that is made of huge stone blocks tightly fit together.
 These blocks of stone can be done independently.
 In past prototypes, Machu Picchu applied tools in DeFi, IPFS, AI, Earth Observation, low-cost Raspberry Pi-style SBCs with AI HATs.

-The AI Agents are potentially a cement to fasten the Machu Picchu blocks together.
+The AI Agents are potentially Machu Picchu blocks.
 In this hackathon each project may choose to address a subset of Machu Picchu functions that best suits the skills of the team yet to be built.
 Even if you prefer doing a hackathon project alone around Machu Picchu, you are heartily welcome.

 The following resources explain the story told by Machu Picchu and the technologies that have been already prototyped:
 1. A 10' video of overall Machu Picchu: https://youtu.be/z1ylfi60ES0